earlephilhower/arduino-pico/docs/ide.rst

 Generic RP2040 Support
 ----------------------
-If your RP2040 board isn't in the menus you can still use it with the IDE bu using the `Board->Generic RP2040` menu option.
+If your RP2040 board isn't in the menus you can still use it with the IDE by using the `Board->Generic RP2040` menu option.
 You will need to then set the flash size (see above) and tell the IDE how to communicate with the flash chip using the `Tools->Boot Stage 2` menu.